basiclab/GNGAN-PyTorch/Readme.md

     *NOTE, `--save` dumps images to disk on the fly to prevent memory leak.

 ## How to integrate Gradient Normalization into your work?
-The function `normalize_gradient` is implemented based on `torch.autograd` module, which can easily replace your forward propagation of discriminator by chaning a single line.
+The function `normalize_gradient` is implemented based on `torch.autograd` module, which can easily normalize your forward propagation of discriminator by chaning a single line.
 ```python
 from torch.nn import BCEWithLogitsLoss
 from models.gradnorm import normalize_gradient